 In this post, we’ll cover available Talkdesk pricing and plans, top features, and overall user experience.

-Talkdesk is a cloud-based contact center software particularly focused on leveraging Artificial Intelligence (AI) to improve the customer experience, streamline business communications, and automate workflows.
+Talkdesk is a cloud-based contact center software particularly focused on leveraging Artificial Intelligence (AI) and automation to improve the customer experience, streamline business communications, and increase productivity.

 Its CX Cloud empowers SMBs to manage all aspects of customer contact and care in-house and across multiple channels.